 Careful consideration of the partitions shows that those networks that have subgroups divide more or less evenly into those with core groups but no mid-level people and those with both forms of differentiation.
-The ones with both forms of differentiation are the most highly structure in the whole sample.
-They also tend to have isolated individuals, showing further the way the process of creating levels in an organisation is also prone to generate conditions in which individuals are left with limited contact with that network shown in Figure 3g.
+The one with both forms of differentiation are the most highly structure in the whole sample.
+They also tend to have isolated individuals, showing further the way the process of creating levels in an organisation is also prone to generate conditions in which individuals are left with limited contact with that network.